Choroidal Neovascularization

 The blood vessels with this type are "hidden" beneath the fovea and are not readily defined.
 This type involves a slower blood leak under the retina.
 Because it is more gradual and there is less fluid, the retina does not become as elevated and uneven as it does with classic CNV.

+The vision loss with this type is slower.
 The vast majority of wet cases are mainly occult or a mix of occult and classic.

-CNV lesions are also classified by where they are located relative to the
+CNV lesions are also classified by where they are located relative to

 Go from Choroidal Neovascularization to Wet Macular Degeneration

-Go from CNV to Macular Degeneration
+Go from Choroidal Neovascularization to WebRN Macular Degeneration Home

-√ Prevention of Macular Degeneration?√ Tips for Daily Living? √ Food Suggestions for a Macular Degeneration Diet? √ Ideas on Visual Aids to Maximize your Sight?
-If you said "yes" to any of the above, sign up for my monthly Macular Degeneration News.
+If you said "yes" to any of the above, sign up for the monthly Macular Degeneration News.